 Sinks and soap are in every Elementary School classroom.
 Frequent hand washing with warm water and soap for at least 20 seconds limits the risk of transmission of viruses.
 This is especially important upon arrival in the morning, before and after eating, after handling shared items or objects that are touched frequently, and before departure at the end of the day.

-Masks must be worn at drop off and dismissal as multiple grades are coming and going and there are many instances that the boys are closer than one meter in mixed groups.
+Masks must be worn at drop off and dismissal as multiple grades are coming and going and there are many instances that the boys are closer than one metre in mixed groups.

 If a student absolutely must arrive at school before these times or, in exceptional circumstances cannot leave promptly, he must wait in Coristine Hall.
 There will be no breakfast service, but students may bring their own food.
 Students must sit two metres apart, and there will be a teacher on duty.